Thursday, May 25, 2017

 U.S. Mail contract was canceled in 1918.
 This is probably why :) Read

-newspaper accounting below.
+the newspaper accounting below.
 108 would later be converted to

 an overhead line work car.

-Image from O. R. Cummings book, Atlantic Shore Line 1-1-1966
+Image from O. R. Cummings' book, Atlantic Shore Line 1-1-1966

 This newspaper account refers to the collapse of a small bridge.
 The image